Who was Livia Drusilla? The true story behind DominaMay 13 | 4 min read

 7 Questions with… Prodigal Son’s Tom Payne: ‘I’m someone who loves taking a swing.
 I don’t want to play it safe, ever’ - Exclusive

-You might recognise him from The Walking Dead, but British actor Tom Payne is making waves playing Malcolm Bright in Prodigal Son, which continues Tuesdays on Sky One with NOW TV.
+You might recognise him from The Walking Dead, but British actor Tom Payne is making waves playing Malcolm Bright in Prodigal Son, which is on Sky One with NOW.

-Prodigal Son continues Tuesdays at 9pm on Sky One with NOW TV
+Watch Prodigal Son on Sky One with NOW

 You might recognise him from his long-running role in The Walking Dead, but British actor Tom Payne is making waves on both sides of the pond for something very different.